ennas-de/lineage/01_CLASSICAL_ARTIFICIAL_INTELLIGENCE/2_Genesis_of_AI/2_Rational_Agent_VS_Human-Like_Agent.md

   - LLMs
   - Agentic Systems

-* Even when early researchers didin't realize it at the time.
+- Even when early researchers didn't realize it at the time.

 ## Performance measures replace Introspection